-HYBRID EVENT: You can participate in person at Paris, France or Virtually from your home or work.
+HYBRID EVENT: You can participate in person at Rome, Italy or Virtually from your home or work.

-Sergey Suchkov, Speaker at Dermatology Conferences
+Sergey Suchkov, Speaker at Dermatology Conference

 The Russian University for Medicine & The Russian Academy of Natural Sciences, Russian Federation